api-evangelist/providers/_store/api-evangelist-conversations.md

 access: 1st-Party
 common: []
 created: '2024-11-24'
-modified: '2024-12-14'
+modified: '2024-12-22'
 position: Producing
-description: The API for managing contracts.
+description: >-
+  This is the API contract for managing API Evangelist conversations with different people from across the space.
 maintainers:
   - FN: Kin Lane
     email: info@apievangelist.com